-With the growing interest in online programs – and the increased capacities of technology – it’s only natural for you to wonder whether you could earn an ND degree online.
+With growing interest in online programs – and the increased capacities of technology – it is only natural for you to wonder whether you could earn a naturopathic medical degree (ND) degree online.

-Students who attend a non-accredited program (or a program not recognized by a governmental agency) expose themselves to a significant risk: Course credits completed in a non-accredited/non-governmentally recognized program are often not transferrable to an accredited ND program.
+Students who attend an unaccredited program (or a program not recognized by a governmental agency) expose themselves to a significant risk: course credits completed in a unaccredited/non-governmentally recognized program are typically not transferable to an accredited ND program.
 The reason for this is that accreditation guarantees that educational standards are met and maintained, which means that a school can trust the quality of the coursework completed in an accredited program when deciding whether to grant transfer credit.
-For the field of naturopathic medicine, there is currently only one recognized accrediting agency: the Council on Naturopathic Medical Education (CNME).
-There are a number of recognized accrediting agencies for undergraduate (i.e., bachelor level) educational programs.
+The Council on Naturopathic Medical Education (CNME) is the only accrediting body for naturopathic medicine in North America recognized by the United States Department of Education.

-We’re often asked whether online classes can count toward prerequisites.
-Generally speaking, it is up to the individual schools that offer ND programs to decide whether online classes can be used to fulfill certain prerequisite course requirements.
-For this reason, we recommend that a student who is interested in applying for admission to an ND program contact the admissions department of the school to find out what their policy is for accepting prerequisite coursework, and whether specific online classes they are considering will count.
-Learn more about the various schools’ prerequisites here.
+Generally speaking, it is up to the individual schools that offer ND programs to decide whether accredited online classes can be used to fulfill prerequisite course requirements.
+For this reason, we recommend that students contact the admissions department to discuss prerequisites.